bunniesandbeatings/RefluxManifesto/README.md

 ## Stores:
   * Where the business domain model belongs
   * Can have direct method calls from other business modelling (other stores)
+  * Contain [state](#state) that matters for business domain modelling
+    * Don't put everything in here.
+Just the stuff you need to persist for business decisions.
   * Actions could read state from a store, BUT that sounds like we're mixing business logic in actions
   * Stores can be dependent on [multiple events occuring](https://github.com/spoike/refluxjs#joining-parallel-listeners-with-composed-listenables)
     * from actions